ypid/dotfiles/README.md

 Qubes OS AppVMs I choose the approach to have a checkout (without the `.git`) at `/usr/local/share/ypid_dotfiles/` and than `/etc/skel/.config/dotfiles` symlinks to it.
 With this, I can easily enable my dotfiles for new users as needed.
-This comes in handy when different accounts are using for separation.
+This comes in handy when different accounts are used for separation.

 Pro: